ubco-W2022T1-cosc301/project-group33/final_report_group33.md

 ## Summary/Conclusion

- A brief paragraph that highlights your key results and what you learned from doing this project.

- Erem's key results and what you learned from doing this project:

-     - There does not seem a big correlation between alcohol consumption and student results.
-I initially predicted that there would be a negative correlation (giving a negative linear graph), however there was a normal curve.
-I believe that both alcohol consumtion and student percentile follow the normal curve and therefore dont end up affecting eachother in a noticeable way, having most students near the middle for both.

- Madisyn's key results and what you learned from doing this project:

-    Key results: yes, parental education status influences their children's academic success.

- I learned a lot about adolescent experience through this project.
+ Collectively, our group learned lots about the influences of the high school adolescent experience.
+No big correlation was found between alcohol consumption and student results, showing that they don't influence one another.
+However, parental education was found to influence child academic success.
+From this project, it was also found that social lives of students heavily impact their drinking habits, which in turn impacts their grades.
+This highlights the shortcommings of the adults providing for the students.
 There are so many factors preventing high school children from succeeding, whether that be alcoholic pressure, family, or romantic relationships.
-Youth need more support to be able to thrive within the highschool system.
+Overall, this project showed us that youth need more support to be able to thrive within the highschool system.

- Jyo's key results and what you learned from doing this project: Conclusion: There is direct correlation between alcohol consumed, average grades and interpersonal relations of students.

-From this project I have inferred that social lives of students heavily impact their drinking habits.
-WHich in turn impacts their grades.
-I deduce that three possibly cause the other.
-This highlights the shortcommings of the adults providing for the students.